riatzukiza/riatzukiza.github.io/kanban/board.md

 - explaination of value
 - a general approach to the problem

 ## Tasks

-- Hot reload system
+- deletable entites
-  - Create a seperate pipeline for development and production
+  - Entities can be deleted from a panel
-- unit system
+- Add beautifier and beautifier to pipeline to pipeline
-  - A unit is an abstraction over an entity.
+  - Maybe this should be done at the same time as hot reloading? it is at least blocked by that task.
-  - Entities can be anything in the game
+- Rewrite "andy" lib in lisp
-  - A unit is a dynamic collection of entities
+- a gpu implementation for signal fields and vector math.
-    - Like say a weapon, a shield
+  - Use tensorflow.js
-- simulation backend
+- paralell processing for each system
-- vector field visualization
+  - blocked by backend task

 # Blocked